springrain/zorm/README.md

 	return "id"
 }

-// GetDefaultValueMap Get the default value Map of the column, where key is the lowercase column name, value is the default value, which can be nil
+// GetDefaultValueMap Gets the default value Map for the column for the Insert and Update Struct objects.
+The key that returns map is a lowercase column name, value is the default value, and value can be nil
 //func (entity *EntityStruct) GetDefaultValueMap() map[string]interface{} {
 //	return map[string]interface{}{"username": nil}
 //}